People in conversation

 Published

-This three-step exercise uses questions and intentional listening to begin to shift how the participants feel about joining political conversations after the election.
-It also engenders trust both between the participants and in the possibility of healthy conversation itself.
+This three-step exercise uses intentional listening and questions of curiosity to shift how the participants feel about joining political conversations, particularly around a major election.
+It engenders trust between the participants and encourages the possibility of healthy conversation in the midst of polarization.

 Author(s)